top of page

 Are you licensed or insured?

 Advocates do not require licenses to provide consulting services in the United States.
 We currently hold educational licenses in the state of Minnesota.
-We are also insured as an LLC.
+We are also insured as an LLC and are proud to be members of Council of Parents Attorneys and Advocates (COPAA).

 What is your service area?